Hills Like White Elephants

-Synopsis
+Summary

-The story focuses mainly on a conversation between an American man and a young woman, described as a "girl," at a Spanish train station while waiting for a train to Madrid.
+The story focuses mainly on a conversation between an American man and a young woman, described as a "girl", at a Spanish train station while waiting for a train to Madrid.
 The girl compares the nearby hills to white elephants.
 The pair indirectly discuss an "operation" that the man wants the girl to have, which is implied to be an abortion, that was taboo to talk about.

 Analysis

 While there is little context or background information about the characters, several scholars have analyzed how the setting influences the story.
 The expatriate atmosphere is "a motivating factor in character action," writes Jeffrey Herlihy in In Paris or Paname: Hemingway’s Expatriate Nationalism.
 Setting the piece in Spain "dramatizes the peripatetic subject" and allows the man to discuss abortion outside the "restraints from the behavioral prescriptions of his place of origin."
 This use of a foreign setting makes Spain not merely a background but "a catalyst of textual irony" in the story.

 Readers must come to their own conclusions based on the dialogue.
 This has led to varying interpretations of the story.
 One point of debate is whether or not the woman decides to get an abortion.
 Critics like Stanley Renner assert that the details in the story imply that the woman decides to keep the baby: "The logic of the story's design enjoins the conclusion that she smiles brightly at the waitress's announcement of the train because she is no longer headed in the direction of having the abortion that she has contemplated only with intense distress".
 Other critics conclude that the woman ultimately decides to get an abortion.
 Furthermore, most critics acknowledge that the story has several possible interpretations: "The two organizing questions of the narrative—will they have the abortion or the baby?
 Will they break up or stay together?—imply four possible outcomes: 1) they will have the abortion and break up; 2) they will have the abortion and stay together; 3) they will have the baby and break up; and 4) they will have the baby and stay together".
 There are many essays written which argue for all of these possibilities and more.
 There is no universal consensus because of the nature of the story; the reader is simply not given much information.